OWASP/owasp-mastg/docs/MASTG/techniques/android/MASTG-TECH-0001.md

 ## Remote Shell

-In order to connect to the shell of an Android device from your host computer, @@@adb is usually your tool of choice (unless you prefer to use remote SSH access, e.g. [via Termux](https://wiki.termux.com/wiki/Remote_Access#Using_the_SSH_server "Using the SSH server")).
+In order to connect to the shell of an Android device from your host computer, #MASTG-TOOL-0004 is usually your tool of choice (unless you prefer to use remote SSH access, e.g. [via Termux](https://wiki.termux.com/wiki/Remote_Access#Using_the_SSH_server "Using the SSH server")).

 For this section we assume that you've properly enabled Developer Mode and USB debugging as explained in "Testing on a Real Device".
 Once you've connected your Android device via USB, you can access the remote device's shell by running: